Primo Nautic

 AIS is reliable for most commercial vessels in most conditions, but several real gaps affect its accuracy.

 Geographic blind spots persist even with satellite coverage.
-Terrestrial stations cover roughly 40 nautical miles from shore, which leaves deep ocean transit routes with lower update frequency.
-The South Atlantic and parts of the Pacific have historically thin T-AIS coverage, meaning vessels crossing those waters may appear intermittently.
+Deep ocean transit routes, particularly in the South Atlantic and parts of the Pacific, have historically thin T-AIS coverage.
+The 40-nautical-mile shore station range means vessels crossing those waters may appear intermittently.

 In congested ports, signal interference is common.
 When hundreds of vessels transmit from the same area simultaneously, receivers struggle to decode individual signals cleanly.
-The result can be gaps in position data or brief inaccuracies that resolve once the vessel clears the port.
+The result can be brief gaps in position data that resolve once the vessel clears the port.

 How AI Transforms AIS Data